kkensuke/myjb/programming/jb.md

 ## Make a jupyter book

 ### Make directories
-At first, we make the structure and activate venv(virtual environment).
+At first, we make the structure and activate a venv(virtual environment).
 ```zsh
 $ mkdir -p ~/jupyter-book/test-book
 $ cd ~/jupyter-book/test-book